-This morning stop at the village of Chipping Campdem for a stroll through this beautiful Costwolds village.
+This morning stop at the village of Chipping Campden for a stroll through this beautiful Costwolds village.
 You will then enjoy a scenic drive though the English countryside on our way to Bath.
-You will enjoy a lovely lunch in Bath.
-Founded by the Romans as a thermal spa and developed more than a thousand year’s later into a lavish resort by the 18th century British aristocracy, Bath today reigns as a magnificent Georgian townscape crafted from native limestone.
+Visit Tetbury, a twin known as an architectural gem, because many wool merchants houses still look as they did years ago.
+You will enjoy a lovely lunch in Tetbury.
+Arrive in Bath, founded by the Romans as a thermal spa and developed more than a thousand year’s later into a lavish resort by the 18th century British aristocracy, Bath today reigns as a magnificent Georgian townscape crafted from native limestone.
 Architecturally, it ranks among Britain’s finest cities and enjoys UNESCO World Heritage status.
 You will learn why on a city tour with a local guide that takes in the 18th century terraced houses known as the Royal Crescent and the Circus, distinctive elements of British urban planning that were later incorporated in the city of London.
 View the elegant Pulteney Bridge and Bath Abbey, where the first king of England was crowned.

 Overnight Moonraker Hotel